noahc3/SDSetup/README.md

 * Any other issue with the site or it's packages

 ## Build
-Clone the repository and open the solution in Visual Studio.
-Build from there.
+The backend server, manager and common library can be built easily by opening the project solution in Visual Studio 2022.

+The frontend is a Node.js project written in React, launch into debug mode with the command `npm start`.
+You can build the static output with `npm run build`.

 ## Included Projects
-* **SDSetup Blazor:** The web application itself, written in C# (and a little bit of JavaScript).
+* **SDSetup Frontend:** The user-facing frontend, written in JavaScript with React.
 * **SDSetup Backend:** The backend server which the frontend communicates with.
 Upon request, generates zip bundles based on the client selection.
-Also provides manifest data and download statistics.
+Also provides a management API for use with SDSetup Manager.
+Written in C# with ASP.NET Core.
-* **SDSetup Backend Control Panel:** Control panel to manage functionality of the backend server(s).
-Also for managing the Homebrew Guide.
+* **SDSetup Manager:** Control panel to manage functionality of the backend server, including package data, auto-update configuration, error tracking and more.
+Written in C# with Blazor.
-* **SDSetup Updater:** A tool to autoupdate a number of homebrew packages present on SDSetup through various means.
-Designed specifically for SDSetup packages, not dynamic.
-* **SDSetup Common:** Common utilities and types shared between two or more of the above projects.
+* **SDSetup Common:** Common utilities and data types shared between the backend and the manager.

 ## Todo
-* The frontend needs a lot of optimization.
-For example, converting things to components and setting up databinding on individual components to refresh only what UI needs to be refreshed rather than entire containers.
-* The backend needs to be refactored to conform to ASP.Net Core standards.
+* See [this issue](https://github.com/noahc3/SDSetup/issues/203) for a list of features still planned or in-progress.

 ## Contributing
 Feel free to make pull requests where you see fit!